Bernie Sanders faces attacks in Democrats' debate-stage clash in South Carolina

-Mike Bloomberg seized on reports that Russia was interfering in the 2020 presidential election to help Sanders.
-Joe Biden attacked Sanders for considering launching a primary challenge against former President Barack Obama.
-And even Sanders' ideological ally, Elizabeth Warren, said she'd be a better president than the Vermont senator.
+Pete Buttigieg, mired among the moderates fighting to emerge as the chief Sanders' alternative, seized on Sanders' self-described democratic socialism and his recent comments expressing admiration for Cuban dictator Fidel Castro's push for education.

-They all predicted that Sanders would lose to President Donald Trump this fall.
+"I am not looking forward to a scenario where it comes down to Donald Trump with his nostalgia for the social order of the 1950s and Bernie Sanders with a nostalgia for the revolutionary politics of the 1960s," Buttigieg declared.

-Sanders, who has risen to be the Democrats' clear front-runner, responded: "I'm hearing my name mentioned a little bit tonight.
+Sanders lashed back throughout the night, pointing to polls that showed him beating the Republican president and noting all the recent attention he's gotten: "I'm hearing my name mentioned a little bit tonight.
 I wonder why?"

 The new wave of infighting came as Democrats met for the party's 10th - and perhaps most consequential - debate of the 2020 primary season.
-Tuesday's forum came just four days before South Carolina's first-in-the-South primary and one week before more than a dozen states vote on Super Tuesday.
+Tuesday's forum, sponsored by CBS and the Congressional Black Caucus Institute, came just four days before South Carolina's first-in-the-South primary and one week before more than a dozen states vote on Super Tuesday.

-The intensity of Tuesday's clash, with candidates repeatedly yelling over each other, reflected the reality that the Democrats' establishment wing is quickly running out of time to stop the polarizing progressive.
-Even some critics, Bloomberg among them, conceded that the Vermont senator could build an insurmountable delegate lead as soon next Tuesday, when 14 states host a series of primary contests known as "Super Tuesday."
+The intensity of Tuesday's clash, with candidates repeatedly yelling over each other, reflected the reality that the Democrats' establishment wing is quickly running out of time to stop Sanders' rise.
+Even some critics, Bloomberg among them, conceded thatthe Sanders could build an insurmountable delegate lead as soon as next week.

 The Democrats' 2020 class will not stand side-by-side on the debate stage until the middle of next month, making Tuesday's debate the best, and perhaps last, chance for some candidates to save themselves and alter the trajectory of the high-stakes nomination fight.